Diagnosing starter problems, begins with knowing the basics, of how an engine actually starts.

 Starter Solenoid

-One item you should also replace along with the starter, is the solenoid. (if not included with the replacement starter).
+One item you should also replace along with the starter, is the solenoid.
 Solenoids wear too, so replacing this component, will help assure reliable starting.

 Battery Cables

-If the cables are damaged or corroded, replace them.
-It is important to make sure the replacement cables are, heavy enough to handle the amp load.
+Don’t take a chance on damaged or corroded cables, just replace them.
+It is important to make sure the replacement cables, are heavy enough to handle the amp load.

 Ground Straps

 Also, be sure to check the engines ground straps.
 These straps ground the engine to the chassis.
-Corroded or loose ground straps, create a poor electrical connection and can cause, slow cranking speeds.
+Corroded or loose ground straps, create a poor electrical connection.
+And, can cause slow cranking speeds.
 The smaller the diameter of the wire, the fewer the amps it can carry.
-New ground straps may also be needed, if the original straps are missing or damaged.
-This helps when, diagnosing starter problems

 Charging System

-If the vehicle also has, any weaknesses in the charging system, it needs to be fixed.
-A weak alternator may not be capable of, keeping a battery fully charged.
-So, without a full charge, reliable starting, may not be possible during cold weather.
+So, a weak alternator may not be capable of, keeping a battery fully charged.
+And, without a full charge, reliable starting, may not be possible during cold weather.
 This helps when, diagnosing starter problems.
+So, replacing the alternator and drive belt, may also be recommended.

 On certain older GM applications, the starter has to be shimmed.
 So, the starter drive and flywheel line up properly.
 Reusing the old shims, is no guarantee the alignment will be correct.
 The installer should measure the drive gear to flywheel clearance, to determine the correct shims to use.

-In addition, many starters have a heat shield over them.
-To protect it against heat, from a nearby exhaust pipe.
+So, many starters have a heat shield over them.
+This is to protect the starter from heat, from a nearby exhaust pipe.
 So, don’t forget to replace it.
-Failure to do so, may cause the motor to fail prematurely, or lead to hot starting problems.
+Failure to do so, may cause the starter to fail prematurely, or lead to hot starting problems.

 Conclusion

-So, once you’ve finished diagnosing starter problems, then you can start to remedy it.
-Finally, for all issues, the initial troubleshooting is the same.
-You always, start with the battery.
+So, once you’ve finished diagnosing starter problems, then you can start to fix it.
+And, for all issues, the initial troubleshooting is the same.
+As a result, you always start with the battery.